 Remote recording falls into one of a few categories: video interviews for podcasts, Zoom meetings, and YouTube content creation.
 Achieving ultimate fidelity with your remote recordings follows the same basic principle no matter what your plans are, and it all starts with choosing the right microphone.

 Recording audio and video remotely has become increasingly common within the past couple of years.
 The problem that a lot of people have had in the age of Zoom meetings is getting their audio quality up to par.
+While this article has solutions for DIY aficionados, you may also consider hiring a professional remote recording service.

 Arguably the most important part of any remote recording is the audio itself.
 That’s why choosing the right microphone is a wise first step to take.
 That said, it’s not as simple as you might think.